j3rrywan9/spring-study/docs/mvc.md

 Spring does not require you to extend any controller base class or reference the Servlet API.
 However, you can still reference Servlet-specific features if you need to.

+The `@Controller` annotation acts as a stereotype for the annotated class, indicating its role.
+The dispatcher scans such annotated classes for mapped methods and detects `@RequestMapping` annotations.

+However, the `@Controller` stereotype also allows for autodetection, aligned with Spring general support for detecting component classes in the classpath and auto-registering bean definitions for them.

+To enable autodetection of such annotated controllers, you add component scanning to your configuration.

 ### Mapping Requests With `@RequestMapping`

 You use the `@RequestMapping` annotation to map URLs onto an entire class or a particular handler method.